iamgenechua/eduscape/README.md

 4. Install Eduscape.apk from the latest release onto the Quest by running the command `adb install path/to/Eduscape.apk`
 5. In your Oculus device, go to the Apps menu, select Unknown Sources, and click on Eduscape to begin the game.

 On the Quest, the game might take up to 30 seconds to load.
+Please be patient.

 ## Building